 · Little Free Library: Gently used reading material can be donated to our registered Little Free Libraries in front of our Recycling Center (see photos in other tab on this site).
 Outdated manuals or reading material that is dated or would not be an interest to most people is still best to be put in our recycled bins during normal business hours.
 We will remove and recycle books that are not used by others periodically to make room for new donations, so check our libraries often.
 We also encourage you to take advantage of used book shops where you may receive some money for your old books.

 · Used Oil Filters: Do it yourselfers can bring their uncrushed used oil filters to our attendants who will store these in steel barrels for delivery to our recycler.
 Used oil and other automotive fluids are not accepted.
 See below for suggestions on recycling locations.

 · Free Area: Occasionally Town residents may have a gently used item that is still useful for someone else.
 We highly encourage residents to take such items to charitable organizations such as Goodwill or St. Vincent DePaul since there are tax benefits in making such donations.
 To encourage reuse, we have a Free Area for such items when making a trip to charity is not convenient.
 Please check with attendants before placing an item in this area to see if it has a reasonable expectation of being reused.
-If it does not, a fee may be required for disposal in the trash bin.
+Any item placed in the Free Area is still subject to any applicable disposal fees since we find many of these items are not reused and ultimately put into a garbage dumpster for which the Town pays for disposal.
 We do NOT accept used bedding, upholstered furniture or cloth items in this unsheltered Free Area.
+Appliances should also not be placed in the free area.
 Items left in this area are NOT eligible for tax deductions and no receipts will be given.

 Items NOT accepted at the Town of Brooklyn Recycling Center